Praveen1098/Lucas_Kanade_Tracker/README.md

 ## Usage

-- Run the python files in the current directory which contains all the codes.
+- Run the Python scripts in the current directory which contains all the codes
   - For Bolt video sequence run

     ```